 C12.07.
 The Council shall provide for an annual review of the membership roster.

 C12.08 The Council shall be responsible for the employment and supervision of the staff of this congregation.
-Senior pastor shall keep the Council informed of all hires and terminations.
+The senior pastor shall keep the Council informed of all hires and terminations.
 Nothing in this provision shall be deemed to affect this congregation’s responsibility for the call, terms of call, or termination of call of any employees who are on a roster of this church.

-C12.09 The Council shall submit a comprehensive report to this congregation at the annual meeting.
+C12.09 The Council shall prepare and distribute a comprehensive report to this congregation prior to the annual meeting.

 C12.11.
 The Council shall normally meet once a month.
-Special meetings of the Council may be called by the pastor or the president, and shall be called by the president at the request of at least one-half of Council members.
+Special meetings of the Council may be called by the senior pastor or the President, and shall be called by the President at the request of at least one-half of Council members.
 Notice of each special meeting shall be given to all who are entitled to be present.

 12.11.01 Any voting member of this congregation may attend a regular Council meeting but shall have no voice and no voting rights.

 C12.12.
-A quorum for the transaction of business shall consist of a majority of Council members, inclusive of the senior pastor or associate pastor, except when the senior pastor or the associate pastor requests or consents to be absent and has given prior approval to the agenda for a particular regular or special meeting, which shall be the only business considered at that meeting.
-Chronic or repeated absence of the senior pastor or associate pastor who has refused approval of the agenda of a subsequent regular or special meeting shall not preclude action by the Council, following consultation with the synod bishop.
+A quorum for the transaction of business shall consist of a majority of Council members, inclusive of the senior pastor or associate pastor(s), except when the senior pastor or the associate pastor(s) requests or consents to be absent and has given prior approval to the agenda for a particular regular or special meeting, which shall be the only business considered at that meeting.
+Chronic or repeated absence of the senior pastor or associate pastor(s) who has refused approval of the agenda of a subsequent regular or special meeting shall not preclude action by the Council, following consultation with the synod bishop.

+C12.13 The Council, all committees, and organizations may hold meetings by remote communication, including electronically or by telephone conference, as long as there is an opportunity for simultaneous aural communication or its equivalent.
+To the extent permitted by state law, notice of all meetings may be provided electronically.

 Chapter 13.
 CONGREGATION COMMITTEES